A List of Which Raw Vegetables Are Good for Your Dog

 Did you know that your furry friend can benefit from eating their veggies too?
 Not only can you prepare healthy meals for your dog, you can also add raw veggies to your pup's diet to keep them healthy.
 According to Organic Pet Digest, raw vegetables are an important source of vitamins, minerals, fiber, enzymes, antioxidants and fatty acids for humans and dogs.
 Many dog owners report their pets require fewer visits to a veterinarian after they add raw vegetables to their diets.
 This suggests that raw vegetables boost the animals' immune systems.
-Some experts believe that fresh, raw vegetables should make up about 15 percent of a canine's diet.

 Green Leafy Vegetables